Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 For The Beatles

-The mono mix of “Back In The U.S.S.R.“, released on the mono version of the White Album, was made on this day.
-During the mixing, the sound of Viscount airliner taking off and landing was added.
-This sound effect had been recorded at London Airport and came from the tape “Volume 17: Jet and Piston Engine Aeroplane” from the Abbey Road collection.
+The mono mix (RM1) of “Back In The U.S.S.R.“, released on the mono White Album, was produced on the same day.
+RM1 was then enriched with the sound of a Viscount airliner, which was recorded at London Airport and sourced from “Volume 17: Jet and Piston Engine Aeroplane” in the Abbey Road sound effects library.

 Someone managed to get that tape for me at London Airport.
 There’s one of it revving up and taking off and one of it landing.
 It’s a Viscount airplane filed in the library as ‘Volume 17: Jet and Piston Engine Aeroplane.’

-Stuart Eltham, curator of the sound effects library at EMI – Quoted in beatlesebooks.com
+Stuart Eltham – Curator of the sound effects library at EMI – From “The Complete Beatles Recording Sessions” by Mark Lewisohn, 1988

 For the mono mix everything came out OK, but the stereo mix took a long, long time and I was holding the pencil to keep the effects tape taught.
 I guess I must have been leaning back on it and started to stretch it, because the mono has this clear, clean lovely jet sound while the stereo is an abomination of a jet sound.